Microsoft/azure-docs.pt-pt/articles/backup/faq-backup-sql-server.md

 ## <a name="can-i-run-a-full-backup-from-a-secondary-replica"></a>Posso fazer uma cópia de segurança de uma réplica secundária?

-According to SQL limitations, you can run Copy Only Full backup on Secondary Replica; no entanto, não é permitido um backup completo.
+According to SQL limitations, you can run Copy Only Full backup on Secondary Replica.
+No entanto, não é permitido um reforço completo.

 ## <a name="can-i-protect-availability-groups-on-premises"></a>Posso proteger grupos de disponibilidade no local?